ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 Check out [Josef Müller Brockmanm’s Posters](https://uk.pinterest.com/eleventhirty/jmb/) for a little guidance on layout.
 Don’t forget to do your own research too!

-**Completion Date: TBA** We will look at a selection of the final posters on during the Friday lecture
+**Completion Date: Thursday 16th November** We will look at a selection of the final posters  during the Friday lecture.

 <!-- ###IMD Poster
 As with the Type Specimen poster which you all managed so well, try to design your poster to fit with the period of design you have chosen.
 Look at this as an exhibition poster promoting a show celebrating the particular period you have chosen.